MicrosoftDocs/microsoft-365-docs/microsoft-365/managed-desktop/get-started/register-devices-partner.md

 >This format is only for the Partner process.
 The process for self-registration is documented in [Register devices in Microsoft Managed Desktop yourself](register-devices-self.md).

 >[!IMPORTANT]
 >These values must match the manufacturer values from SMBIOS exactly.
+You must also include the trailing comma after *Serial Number* and its value.

 - Device manufacturer (example: Microsoft)
 - Device model (example: Surface Laptop)